SiloHaus/moloch-party-UI/README.md

 #### fundingGoal.tsx [raisedAmount, goalAmount, stretchAmount]

-raisedAmount needs to exclude commission funds, and only be equity that is raised and deposited toward treasury.
+* raisedAmount needs to exclude commission funds, and only be equity that is raised and deposited toward treasury.

-Withdraws will also need to take place after the campaign concludes, which means that setRaisedAmount needs to be finalized before withdraw() is executed.

-That way, the campaign registeres as completed and funding score remains.
+* Withdraws will also need to take place after the campaign concludes, which means that setRaisedAmount needs to be finalized before withdraw() is executed.
+That way, the campaign registers as completed and funding score remains.

-goalAmount | stretchAmount can be set per campaign.
+* goalAmount | stretchAmount can be set per campaign.

 #### memberCount.tsx